 Here are some tips from HASAN VC’s portfolio companies when it comes to choosing the right investment partner:

-Hidayah Shahidan, Synbiozymes HVC Cohort 001
+Hidayah Shahidan, Synbiozymes HASAN.VC Accelerator Cohort 001

 - As a Muslim entrepreneur, it’s crucial to thoroughly understand potential partners, as they will significantly influence how you run your business.
 Ensure the investors share your values and principles.

-Badzlan Bakar, Reyhut Automation HVC Cohort 001
+Badzlan Bakar, Reyhut Automation HASAN.VC Accelerator Cohort 001

 - The VC community is relatively small, so it’s crucial to ask around and gather insights on how they support and build companies